 Rosie D., et al. v.
 The Governor, United States District Court, Western Division.
 In a memorandum of decision dated January 26, 2006, the District Court ruled in favor of a class of Medicaid-recipient children that the Commonwealth fails to provide the home- and community-based services required under the Early and Periodic Screening, Diagnosis and Treatment ("EPSDT") provisions of the Medicaid Act.
 In February, 2007, the District Court adopted the defendants' proposed remedial plan, with some modifications, and, in July, 2007, entered judgment in accordance with that plan, as modified.
 The Commonwealth did not appeal from that judgment and has undertaken implementation of its remedial plan.
 The plan originally contemplated full implementation by June 30, 2009, but, on the Commonwealth's motion, the court modified the judgment to extend the date for full implementation to November 30, 2009.
 MassHealth estimates that its implementation of program changes in compliance with the remedy order will increase its costs, including administrative costs, prospectively by over \$20 million annually.
-On March 20, 2012, the court entered an order extending the monitoring period through December 31, 2012 and left open the possibility that the monitoring period could be extended further, depending upon when, and whether, the defendants are able to demonstrate to the court that they have fully complied with all tasks set forth in the judgment.
-As plaintiffs disagree that MassHealth has met all of its obligations under the remedy order, the court is actively considering whether to extend the monitoring period into 2013.
+Although the monitoring period had most recently been set to expire December 31, 2012, the court entered an order in December, 2012, extending monitoring through June 30, 2013, and raised the possibility of further extensions.
+The Commonwealth maintains that it is in full compliance with the court's judgment, but plaintiffs disagree.
+The court has indicated that it cannot determine that the Commonwealth is in compliance without an evidentiary hearing and has ordered the parties to work together to narrow the issues of disagreement.